Preventing Illness During Flu Season

 COVID-19 and the flu can result in severe illness and health complications.
 Older adults, those with certain underlying medical conditions and pregnant women are at highest risk.

-Dr. Leonard: Yes, everyone over the age of six months should get a flu vaccine to keep you and your family healthy.
+Dr. Leonard: Yes, to keep you and your family healthy, everyone over the age of six months should get a flu vaccine, and everyone who is eligible for the COVID-19 vaccine should receive it as well.

 What else can I do to prevent illness?